henri/spb/README.md

 # reopen and edit this template
 spb --standard --edit-template anthopic
 ```
-Using that template for a spcific task minimum the potential for data to leakage between systems.
+Using templates for spcific tasks minimizes the potential for data leakage between tasks.

 <br>